ApolloCareIO/General-Documentation/README.md

 ## Overview

 Apollo Care separates health coverage from token ownership.
-Members obtain coverage by choosing a coverage level and paying monthly USDC premiums; they do not need to own any tokens to access care. $APH holders participate in governance and may optionally stake tokens as backstop capital【684450145845687†L180-L207】.
+Members obtain coverage by choosing a coverage level and paying monthly USDC premiums; they do not need to own any tokens to access care. $APH holders participate in governance and may optionally stake tokens as backstop capital.

 ### Member Journey